Realizing limit cycles in dissipative bosonic systems: Theory

 Our model exhibits a second critical point $\lambda_\mathrm{LC}$ at which a supercritical Hopf bifurcation occurs, which signals an instability towards a formation of a LC.
-The LC region in Figs.~\ref{fig:2}(a) and \ref{fig:2}(b) is depicted in light blue.
-In contrast to the pitchfork bifurcation, the relevant EVs cross the real axis, while the imaginary parts are nonzero.
-Exemplary LC dynamics is shown in Fig.~\ref{fig:2}(e).
+The LC region in Figs.~\ref{fig:3}(a) and \ref{fig:3}(b) is depicted in light blue.
+In contrast to the pitchfork bifurcation, the relevant EVs cross the real axis, while their imaginary parts are nonzero.
+An exemplary LC dynamics is shown in Fig.~\ref{fig:3}(e).
 The photon number oscillates at a frequency given by the imaginary part of the corresponding EVs.
-For a Hopf bifurcation, the oscillation amplitude of the LCs increases as $\sqrt{\lambda-\lambda_\mathrm{LC}}$ \cite{Strogatz2000}.
-We show that the LCs in this paper follows this scaling behaviour in the Supplemental Material \cite{suppmat}.
-In Fig.~\ref{fig:1}(e), we present the photon dynamics in the phase space spanned by the real and imaginary parts of the photon field.
+For a Hopf bifurcation, the oscillation amplitude of the LCs increases as $\sqrt{\lambda-\lambda_\mathrm{LC}}$ \cite{Strogatz2000} {and we show that the LCs in this paper follows this scaling behaviour in Appendix \ref{sec:lcdyn}.} In Fig.~\ref{fig:1}(e), we present the photon dynamics in the phase space spanned by the real and imaginary parts of the photon field.
 It demonstrates how the system approaches the stable LC orbit starting from an SR phase marked by the gray diamond.
-The red curves represent transient oscillations and the blue lines correspond to the final LC orbit.
-In the Supplemental Material, we show the trajectories of different initial states converging to the same LC orbit, which is a characteristic feature of a limit cycle attractor \cite{suppmat}.
+The red curves represent transient oscillations and the blue lines correspond to the final LC orbit. {In Appendix \ref{sec:lcdyn}, we show the trajectories of different initial states converging to the same LC orbit, which is a characteristic feature of a limit cycle attractor}.

-Before we discuss the experimental results, we briefly mention further features of the LCs found in the smaller islands in the phase diagram as shown in the Supplemental Material \cite{suppmat} in SFig.~5.
+{Before we discuss the experimental results, we briefly mention further features of the LCs found in the smaller islands in the phase diagram as shown in Appendix \ref{sec:lcdyn}}.
 Here, an LC phase oscillates between the two fixed points while accumulating a phase in the photon field at integer steps of $\pi$.
 This suggests the presence of a particle current similar to the self-oscillating pumping reported in Ref.~\cite{Dreon2022,Nie2023}.
-We note that this type of LC is not due to a Hopf bifurcation as the scaling of the LC oscillations amplitude is approximately constant with $\lambda$, and therefore inconsistent with the Hopf bifurcation scaling $\sqrt{\lambda-\lambda_\mathrm{LC} }$.
-Exemplary dynamics of the photon number and the phase winding are presented in the Supplemental Material \cite{suppmat}.
+We note that this type of LC is not due to a Hopf bifurcation as the scaling of the LC oscillations amplitude is approximately constant with $\lambda$, and therefore inconsistent with the Hopf bifurcation scaling $\sqrt{\lambda-\lambda_\mathrm{LC} }$. {Exemplary dynamics of the photon number and the phase winding are presented in Appendix \ref{sec:lcdyn}.}